-Most antidepressant medications have not been linked to a higher chance for birth defects.
-When some antidepressants are taken during the third trimester, there may be effects in the newborn.
+Many antidepressant medications have been studied in pregnancy and have not been linked to a higher chance for birth defects.
+Studies in some antidepressants have shown that when taken during the third trimester, there may be effects in the newborn after birth.
 The baby may be jittery, irritable, and / or have difficulties with feeding, sleeping, breathing and heart rate.
-In most cases, these symptoms last a few days or less.
-Some antidepressant medications have been studied more than others.
-You can call MotherToBaby toll-free at 1-866-626-6847 to speak with a counselor about specific treatments and possible risks to a pregnancy.
+In most cases, these newborn symptoms last a few days or less.
+Taking more than one medication may increase the chance for these side effects.
+Not every baby would be affected.
+You can contact MotherToBaby to learn if there are studies on the medication you are taking.

 I do not want to take my medication for depression during my pregnancy.
 My health care provider said this could be worse for my baby and me.
 Is this true?

-Studies have found that women and their babies typically do better if they receive treatment for their depression during pregnancy versus having untreated depression.
+Studies have found that pregnant women with depression and their babies typically do better if they receive treatment compared to having untreated depression.
 Some studies (not all) have reported higher rates of miscarriage, premature birth, low birth weight, babies who are small-for-gestational age, and pre-eclampsia when depression is left untreated in pregnancy.
-Pre-eclampsia is a serious form of high blood pressure that can cause life-threatening complications for mother and baby.
+Preeclampsia is a pregnancy related disorder, which can lead to preterm deliveries and complications for the pregnant woman and her newborn.
 A woman’s sleeping and eating patterns might also change.
-Untreated maternal depression may also negatively affect later child behavior or development.
+Untreated maternal depression may also later negatively affect a child’s behavior or development.

 Should I stop taking medication for depression during my pregnancy?

-Only you and your health care providers can decide what is best for your individual situation.
-In making that decision, the benefits and risks to you and the baby of taking antidepressants versus stopping them should be considered.
-You will likely take into account many things including personal preferences, the severity of your symptoms (any past hospitalizations), how quickly symptoms have returned in the past if you have ever gone off medicines, and how quickly you respond when you restart medicines.
+Only you and your healthcare providers can decide what is best for your situation.
+Talk to your healthcare provider about the benefits and risks to you and the baby from taking antidepressants.
+Consider your personal preference, the severity of your symptoms, any past hospitalizations, how quickly symptoms have returned in the past if you have ever gone off medication, and how quickly you respond when you restart medications.

 I’ve had problems with substance abuse in the past.
 Will this influence my treatment for depression during pregnancy?